My Favorite Horror Movie Trailers: BODY PARTS

 I’m a sucker for a certain level of audaciousness, and the premise of Body Parts has audacity in spades.
 It belongs to the “possessed limbs” sub-sub-genre of horror.
 While “posessed arms/hands” are most memorably used to mine gruesome humor from a horror story, Body Parts, is entirely oblivious to its ludicrousness, as you can see in the trailer below.

 The most famous “killer arm/hand” in horror cinema history probably belonged to Ash in Evil Dead II, and its presence was played for gruesome laughs.
 The most famous in movie history of any genre might belong to Dr. Strangelove, where it was also a comedic device.
-Body Parts said to Hell with those precedents, and the result is captivating enough to almost be mistaken for effective.
+Body Parts said to Hell with that, and the result is captivating enough to almost be mistaken for effective.

 Jeff Fahey, ever-watchable and as indefinably suspicious-looking as ever, puts in an overqualified performance as a man who gets into a violent car accident that causes him to lose an arm.
 Fortunately, he’s given an impossible arm transplant.
 Unfortunately, said arm was involuntarily donated by a serial killer, and despite the assurances of Fahey’s wife, Kim Delaney, that he has the killer’s arm, but “[not] his personality,” this innocent, ordinary man finds himself plagued with visions of the killer’s acts and becoming increasingly (and involuntarily) violent.